OpenNebula/docs/source/advanced_components/ddc/install.rst

 OpenNebula Configuration
 ========================

-.. important:: These steps are only needed if you are going to use Packet and you want that virtual machines have public connectivity.
-If you are going to use a different scenario you can skip it.
+.. important:: These steps are only needed if you use Packet and you want virtual machines to have publicIP connectivity.

 .. _ddc_hooks_alias_ip: